ArashPartow/exprtk/readme.txt

 evaluated using the current value of the element.

-Note:  Any  variable  reference  provided  to  a  given   symbol_table instance, must have a life time  at least as long as the  life-time of the  symbol_table instance.
+Note:  Any  variable  reference  provided  to  a  given   symbol_table instance, must have a life-time  at least as long as the  life-time of the  symbol_table instance.
 In the  event the  variable reference  is invalidated  before  the  symbol_table  or  any  dependent  expression instances  have  been  destructed,  then  any  associated   expression